|Previous College:||Luther, 1991|

 The excitement surrounding the program has continued to build as well.
 The Braves welcomed a PBC-leading 17,273 fans to the English E. Jones Center in 2012-13 - an average of nearly 1,800 fans per home contest.
 UNCP's 102-91 victory over PBC Regular Season Champion USC Aiken in the regular season finale attracted a school record 3,045 fans, while its 91-68 victory over Francis Marion in early February brought more than 2,500 fans through the turnstiles of its home arena.

-The future looks bright for Braves Basketball as underclassmen received several awards for the Braves as well.
+Following the close of the 2012-13 season, the underclassmen received several awards for the Braves as well.
 Quamain Rose, earned PBC Freshman of the Year Award.
-Freshman Forward Brandon Winford was named to the PBC All-Tournament Team, being one of the only freshman in conference history to do so.
-Sophomore Forward Ben Jacobs received the Elite 15 Award, which is given to the top student-athlete in their respective sport; Ben currently holds a 3.98 GPA.
+Forward Brandon Winford was named to the PBC All-Tournament Team, being one of the only freshman in conference history to do so.
+Forward Ben Jacobs received the Elite 15 Award, which is given to the top student-athlete in their respective sport; Ben held a 3.98 GPA.
 The Braves also tallied their highest team GPA in recent program history with a 2.83 for the season and a fall GPA of 2.93.

 Prior to his stint at MSU, Miller served 10 seasons on the coaching staff at Kansas under Roy Williams and current head coach Bill Self.
 Miller joined the Jayhawk staff on a full time basis in 1995 after completing his doctorate in sport psychology at the University of Kansas.
 Miller was elevated to an assistant coach in 1998 when Matt Doherty departed Lawrence, Kan., to become head coach at Notre Dame.